KrisFlyer Miles Redemption Guide – How to Start Playing the Miles Game in Singapore

 So, you’ve finally decided to become a full-fledged travel hacker – to start collecting miles in order to fulfill to your dream of travelling the world.
-Now, that after two long years, you finally can be a globetrotter.
-You’ve told all your friends and posted an Instagram story about it… but, erm, now what?
+You’ve told all your friends and posted an Instagram story—no, Instagram post about it to really seal the deal.
+But, erm…now what?

 (Note: This article talks about KrisFlyer miles as it’s the most popular frequent flyer programme in Singapore.
 General principles apply for other programmes like Asia Miles, but the specifics differ.)